How to: Log in and use the Debug Utility

 Overview

-Follow this procedure to turn on the Instance Debug Utility and troubleshoot data plane issues using the Debug utility tools available for a BIG-IP Next Instance within BIG-IP Next Central Manager.
+Follow this procedure to turn on the Instance Debug Utility and troubleshoot data plane issues by accessing logs or using the Debug Utility tools available for the BIG-IP Next Instance within BIG-IP Next Central Manager.

 Prerequisites